INVESTMENTS

 • Oak Farms

 Cienda Partners assembled the 34-acre Oak Farms project in 2015 through 10 separate private transactions, removed an active dairy, and secured 20-story mixed-use zoning and a variety of public incentives for the development of the property.
-Oak Farms is currently in its first development phase of over 700 multi-family units that will start construction in 2022 with the second phase beginning in 2023.
+Oak Farms is currently in its first development phase of over 700 multi-family units, with the first project opening in June 2024

 • Taylor

-Cienda acquired these properties in 2016 as a land assemblage and hold strategy to spur development in this corridor.
+Cienda acquired these properties in 2016 as a land assemblage to spur development in this corridor.
 Cienda helped fund and lead the startup of the new Deck Park adjacent to the site.
-To avoid any perceived conflict of interest, in the advance of the park being approved, Cienda sold the property to developers who are developing the parcels as a mixed-use community.
+To avoid any perceived conflict of interest, in advance of the park being approved, Cienda sold the property to developers who are developing the parcels as a mixed-use community.

 • Southern Gateway Deck Park

-Cienda Partners was one of the original founders and sponsors of the Southern Gateway Foundation, whose purpose is to design and construct a new $170 million Deck Park, and strengthen the surrounding neighborhoods and schools.
-The Deck Park is now under construction and will be completed in 2024.
+Cienda Partners was one of the original founders and sponsors helping to design and construct a new $180 million Southern Gateway Deck Park adjacent to the Dallas Zoo and strengthen the surrounding neighborhoods and schools.
+The first phase of the Deck Park is now under construction and will be completed in 2025.

 www.southerngatewaypark.org